Principles for corporate governance

 Articles of Association

-For the full Articles of Association, which the AGM on 24 August 2009 adopted in their present form, see the Company's website under Investors/Corporate governance/Articles of association of Addtech.
+For the full Articles of Association, which the Extraordinary General Meeting on 19 November 2013 adopted in their present form, see the Company's website under Investors/Corporate governance/Articles of association of Addtech.

 Annual General Meeting

-Shareholders representing 61.4 percent of the share capital and 71.3 percent of the votes took part in the AGM on 29 August 2012.
-Anders Borjesson was elected Chairman of the meeting.
-The meeting's decisions included approving a dividend of SEK 8.00 per share and a share-based incentive programme.
-Johan Sjö, the Company's President and CEO, commented on the Group's operations, the 2011/2012 financial year, developments during the first quarter of the new financial year and the Group's outlook for the future.
+Shareholders representing 53.08 percent of the share capital and 65.32 percent of the votes took part in the AGM on 27 August 2014.
+Anders Börjesson was elected Chairman of the meeting.
+The meeting's decisions included approving a dividend of SEK 3.00 per share and a share-based incentive programme.
+Johan Sjö, the Company's President and CEO, commented on the Group's operations, the 2013/2014 financial year, developments during the first quarter of the new financial year and the Group's outlook for the future.

-Board members Anders Borjesson, Eva Elmstedt, Tom Hedelius, Johan Sjö and Lars Spongberg were re-elected, and Ulf Mattsson was newly elected.
-Anders Borjesson was elected Chairman of the Board.
+Board members Anders Börjesson, Eva Elmstedt, Tom Hedelius, Ulf Mattsson, Johan Sjö and Lars Spongberg were re-elected.
+Anders Börjesson was elected Chairman of the Board.
 At the subsequent first meeting of the new Board following its election, Tom Hedelius was re-appointed Vice Chairman of the Board.

 In accordance with the Board's proposal, the AGM authorised the Board of Directors to purchase and dispose of shares in the Company on one or more occasions during the period until the next AGM.
 The objective of repurchases is to allow for adaptation of the Group's capital structure, and also to enable the Company to pay for future acquisitions of companies or operations using the Company's own (treasury) shares.
-Holdings of treasury shares also enable the Company to fulfil its commitments in the share-based incentive programmes decided on at the AGMs in 2009, 2010, 2011 and 2012.
-Purchases shall be made on the NASDAQ OMX Exchange in Stockholm at a price within the range registered at any given time, which is the interval between the highest purchase price and the lowest sale price.
+Holdings of treasury shares also enable the Company to fulfil its commitments in the share-based incentive programmes decided on at the AGMs in 2011, 2012, 2013 and 2014.
+Purchases shall be made on the Nasdaq OMX Exchange in Stockholm at a price within the range registered at any given time, which is the interval between the highest purchase price and the lowest sale price.
 Purchases of treasury shares are limited by the stipulation that the Company's total holding of treasury shares shall not exceed 10 percent of all shares in the Company at any time.